CDs or fixed annuities: Which is a better way to save for retirement?

 No one wants to run out of money in retirement.
 You’ll need to plan ahead if you’re hoping to have enough savings to live off into your 70s, 80s and even 90s.
 It’s also important to carefully consider where to store the funds you’ll eventually use for income in retirement.
 Sometimes figuring this out can be more difficult than saving the money itself.

-One decision you may face when planning for retirement is choosing between certificates of deposit (CDs) and fixed annuities.
-Both of these can be low-risk options, which appeals to conservative investors, but there are also some significant differences to consider.
+When planning for retirement, you may find yourself choosing between certificates of deposit (CDs) and fixed annuities.
+Both of these can appeal to investors for different reasons, but there are some significant differences and drawbacks to consider, especially with certain types of annuities.

 What is a CD?